izivkov/CasioGShockSmartSync/README.md

 The selected actions are run when the user short-presses the lower-right watch button from disconnected mode (initial screen).
 Using these actions, the watch acts like a remote control for your phone.

+The app has to be in the foreground in order to run the actions.
+An exception to this is Setting Time.

 ## Credits
 - The BLE-related code in this app is based on the `ble-starter-android` https://github.com/PunchThrough/ble-starter-android, but with many modifications.
 - Some if the Casio specific code is loosely based on the `Gadgetbridge` https://github.com/Freeyourgadget/Gadgetbridge project